Berkeley, California: Spanish and Mexican eras

 The first people of European descent (most of whom were of mixed race and born in America) arrived with the De Anza Expedition in 1776.
 The De Anza Expedition led to establishment of the Spanish Presidio of San Francisco at the entrance to San Francisco Bay (the "Golden Gate)."
 Luis Peralta was among the soldiers at the Presidio.
 For his services to the King of Spain, he was granted a vast stretch of land on the east shore of San Francisco Bay (the contra costa, "opposite shore") for a ranch, including that portion that now comprises the City of Berkeley.

 Berkeley and much of the East Bay was part of Rancho San Antonio, granted to the Peralta family in 1820.

 Luis Peralta named his holding "Rancho San Antonio."
 The primary activity of the ranch was raising cattle for meat and hides, but hunting and farming were also pursued.
 Eventually, Peralta gave portions of the ranch to each of his four sons.
 What is now Berkeley lies mostly in the portion that went to Peralta's son Domingo, with a little in the portion that went to another son, Vicente.
 No artifact survives of the Domingo or Vicente ranches, but their names survive in Berkeley street names (Vicente, Domingo, and Peralta).
 However, legal title to all land in the City of Berkeley remains based on the original Peralta land grant.

-The Peraltas' Rancho San Antonio continued after Alta California passed from Spanish to Mexican sovereignty after the Mexican War of Independence.
+The Peraltas' Rancho San Antonio continued after Alta California passed from Spanish to Mexican sovereignty following the Mexican War of Independence.
 However, the advent of U.S. sovereignty after the Mexican–American War, and especially, the gold rush, saw the Peraltas' lands quickly encroached on by squatters and diminished by dubious legal proceedings.
 The lands of the brothers Domingo and Vicente were quickly reduced to reservations close to their respective ranch homes.
 The rest of the land was surveyed and parceled out to various American claimants (See Kellersberger's Map).

 Politically, the area that became Berkeley was initially part of a vast Contra Costa County.
-On March 25, 1853, Alameda County was created from a division of Contra Costa County, as well as from a small portion of Santa Clara County.
+On March 25, 1853, Alameda County was created from a partition of Contra Costa County, as well as from a small portion of Santa Clara County.
 The area that became Berkeley was then the northern part of the "Oakland Township" subdivision of Alameda County.
 During this period, "Berkeley" was mostly a mix of open land, farms, and ranches, with a small, though busy, wharf by the bay.